SimonHegele/BufferedWriter/README.md

 to the respective lists first.
 Only when the length of a files list exceeds a certain limit its contents are written to the file collectively.

-The BufferedWriter is save to use in combination with multiprocessing.
-Conflicts from different BufferedWriters trying to access files simulatanously are rare.
-The bufferedWriter will wait for 1/1000 of a second and try again.

 ## Usage

 As context manager: